IgniteUI/igniteui-docfx/en/components/themes/index.md

 Ignite UI for Angular allows you to modify the styles of all component themes using CSS variables.
 If you really wanted to dig deep, we provide a powerful Sass theming engine that allows you to create global component themes tailored to your specific design language that work in both modern and old browsers.

 >[!NOTE]
 > This document describes the theming system in Ignite UI for Angular from version 12 forward.
-If you are looking for the old documentation, visit [link](https://link-to-old-docs).
 Starting with version 12, we have extended support for CSS variables and they are now the recommended way to modify the theme.
-> **The Sass theming system is not going anywhere, you can still use all the mixins and functions you've been using prior to version 12.**
+> **The Sass theming library is here to stay, you can still use all the mixins and functions you've been using prior to version 12.**

 ## Basic Usage